According to my statistics my 12 Great Android Apps for Musicians article has been my most popular post so far.

 Of course, you aren’t limited to West African stations.
 Target your desired location or find and listen to stations by genre.
 Think Salsa, Celtic, Flamenco, 70’s, etc…

-Additionally there’s Podcasts.
-Or you can use this for brushing up on long-forgotten language skills.
+Use it for Podcasts, or for brushing up on long-forgotten language skills.
 And I’m sure you’ll find other uses for the app as well.

 SoundCloud is one of the major players (if not the biggest) in the field of social music platforms.
 Most likely you’ve already come across the typical SoundCloud player that is used around the web for embedding music tracks.